Frequently asked questions

 Learn more: Email is Hard

 We do.
 Email marketing is the act of sending a commercial message — typically to a group of people — using email.
 Despite all the hype about Facebook ads and YouTube videos, there’s still no better way to connect with your customers and grow your business then through email marketing.
 Our Level 03 support plan includes online signup forms and basic email marketing service configuration.

 Q: Can you build a website that will “dazzle” my customers?

 Probably, but a lot of dazzled customers never come back because they never found what they were looking for.
 The purpose of a website isn’t to impress visitors, it’s to create customers.
 We believe in simple, elegant websites that are easy to maintain and a pleasure to use.
 This rarely involves anything that pops up, plays without warning, blinks, crawls, makes noise, or moves around the screen.

-Who the hell is Ern Berck?
+Q: Who the hell is Ern Berck?

 Ern Berck is the blacksmith at an anonymous town shown in the opening scenes of the 1960 film The Magnificent Seven.
 You never see him, he never speaks.
 But somehow you know he’s there — with fire and iron — making stuff.